ddiongzon001/hello-world/README.md

 # hello-world
 testing out github

-I'm new to using Githun and I'm following the Hello World walkthrough
+I'm new to using Github and I'm following the Hello World walkthrough